What is an employee engagement score? What does a good score look like?

 The engagement score is a quantitative measure that represents the level of employee engagement within an organization.
 It is a numerical value derived from the analysis of employee engagement survey data or other relevant metrics.

-The specific calculation of an engagement score may vary depending on the methodology used by the organization or the survey instrument employed.
 Typically, it involves aggregating responses to survey questions that assess different dimensions of engagement, such as job satisfaction, organizational commitment, sense of belonging, and motivation.

 These responses are often scored on a Likert scale, with higher scores indicating higher levels of engagement.

-The engagement score provides organizations with a quantitative measure to track and monitor employee engagement trends.
+The staff engagement score provides organizations with a quantitative measure to track and monitor employee engagement trends.
 It offers a snapshot of the current state of engagement and can help identify areas of strength and areas for improvement.

 What is the best way to measure engagement?